 In Case You Need to Know More:

 I’m an Interventional Radiologist – Interventional radiologists are board certified physicians who specialize in minimally invasive treatments that are done non-surgically.
 These treatments offer less risk, less pain, and shorter recovery times than surgery.
 There are specific skills which I have acquired as a specialist in my field which makes me exceptionally qualified to perform minimally invasive treatments to help patients reach their goals for venous and aesthetic concerns.

-Knowledge of Anatomy – Over the years I have studied the veins in numerous ways, through ultrasound, CT, MRI and venography…as well as by taking an advanced certification cadaver course for facial anatomy.
-These many years of experience are important, as normal and abnormal veins do not always look the same from patient to patient.
+Knowledge of Anatomy – Over the years I have studied anatomy in numerous ways, through ultrasound, CT, MRI and venography…as well as by taking an advanced certification cadaver course for facial anatomy.
+These many years of training and experience are important, as their are tremendous variations one can see from patient to patient.
 One must understand the anatomy in order to determine what needs to be treated, and how best to approach it.
-After many years of interpreting studies and performing procedures on a wide range of patients, I have learned to appreciate and treat every patient as a unique individual, to help get them the very best care possible.
+Over many years of interpreting studies and performing procedures on a wide range of patients, I have learned to appreciate and treat every patient as a unique individual, to help get them the very best care possible.

 Technical skills – As an interventional radiologist, I have mastered a wide range of minimally invasive techniques, utilizing tiny needles, cannulas and catheters to perform treatments while leaving little to no trace that anything was ever done – with typically outstanding medical and cosmetic results.
 Many of these procedures can be very tricky and require considerable experience and expertise.
 These techniques are exactly what are utilized in the state of the art procedures used to treat the aesthetic and venous conditions seen in my practice today.

 Ultrasound training and experience – Most varicose vein problems are diagnosed using ultrasound guidance.
 Prior to training in interventional radiology, I trained in diagnostic radiology where I spent many years personally performing and interpreting diagnostic ultrasound.
 In addition, during my many years as an interventional radiologist, I have performed thousands of procedures under ultrasound guidance.
 Such training and experience is not typical of doctors in other specialties in medicine.